jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.3:

+  The user can now reset the masking of specific lines in a dataset by using the *force* option in the `mask` statement.
+For more details, see the `Mask` section of the :ref:`documentation`.
+  Bugfixes: The indexing of components to delete is automatically sorted so that the component structure is kept intact during the removal of components.
+  Small bugs in the handling of fine-structure lines has been fixed.

+New in version 0.11.2:

+  Technical update: Implementing tests.

+New in version 0.11.1:

+  Bugfixes: The Chebyshev parameters were not saved in the HDF5 dataset and they were sorted incorrectly as strings instead of numbers.

 New in version 0.11:

   The code now checks that all lines for the defined ions have been added to the fit